drekka/Locus/README.md

 It's coded to look for preferences in the `Root.plist` file and drill down into child panes if there are any.

 In addition, running this source means you don't have to pass the `default:` arguments when registering because the default values will be read and set in the `UserDefaults` **registration** domain.
-Providing you either specify `storage: .userDefaults` or use the `userDefaults(...)` convenience function when registering those settings.
+Providing you either specify `persistence: .userDefaults` or use the `userDefaults(...)` convenience function when registering those settings.

 #### `URLDefaultValueSource`